 Cybersecurity’s Role in Manufacturing

 Cybersecurity is a vital topic across industries, but what does it mean for the specialty chemicals industry and what can your company do to protect itself?
-Celebrate Cybersecurity Awareness Month and join SOCMA on October 6 for the first session in a series on cybersecurity!
+October is Cybersecurity Awareness Month!
+SOCMA kicked-off the month with an Executive Roundtable on October 6.

 Featuring industry subject matter experts and SOCMA members from McGriff and FitNetworks, this interactive discussion will focus on: